alexirpan/alexirpan.github.io/_posts/2016-01-20-mysteryhunt.markdown

 Had fun finding the answer to [Pictocryptolists](http://huntception.com/puzzle/pictocryptolists/).
 As with all substitution ciphers, it took a while to get the first foothold, but once we got the theme it came together like clockwork.
 Around five people cycled through it.
-It was straightforward with lots of work, so we used it as a cooldown puzzle for people frustrated by their current one.
+It was straightforward but tediuos, which made it a great cooldown puzzle if you were frustrated at your current puzzle.

 Oh, for once I identified a meta mechanism!
 It was for [Obedience Training](http://huntception.com/puzzle/obedience_training/).
 We were very confident in ????PROOF BREEDERS, where exactly two of the ? were